-In 1868, after the end of the Bakumatsu war, the former assassin Kenshin Himura promises to defend those who need without killing and wanders through Japan with a sword with inverted blade during the transition of the samurai age to the New Age.
+In 1868, after the end of the Bakumatsu war, the former assassin Kenshin Himura promises to defend those in need without killing.
+Kenshin wanders through Japan with a reverse-edged sword during the transition of the samurai age to the New Age.
 When Kenshin helps the idealistic Kaoru Kamiya from the gangsters of the powerful opium drug lord Kanryuu Takeda that wants her school for his production of opium, Kaoru invites Kenshin to stay in the school.
 But the drug chemist Megumi Takani escapes from Kanryuu and seeks shelter in the school.
 Meanwhile the killer Battosai is murdering police officers and leaving messages attached to their bodies.
-When the cruel Kanryuu poisons the population to get the school, and Kenshin and the street fighter Sanosuke Sagara join forces to attack their common enemy.Written by
+When Kanryuu poisons the population to get the school, Kenshin and the street fighter Sanosuke Sagara join forces to attack their common enemy.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 36 of 41 people found this review helpful.

 Was this review helpful to you?